OrensteinLab/N-TIMP2--MMP-selectivity/README.md

 * If Option 1 is selected, prediction files will be generated at the end of execution.

 ### 4. Get predictions:
-After training the model by running: `python train_save_model.py` using option number 1, you can now generate predictions.
+After training the model by running: `python train_save_model.py` using option number 2, you can now generate predictions.

 There are three available scripts for making predictions.
 Each script will prompt you to enter the model date in YYYYMMDD format.

-#### 4.1	Predicting All Single Mutations:
+#### 4.1	Predicting All possibole Mutations:
-The script `predict_all_library.py` generates predictions for all possible single mutations.
+The script `predict_all_library.py` generates predictions for all possible mutations (library size of 20^7).

 #### 4.2	User-Specified Variant Predictions:
 The script `predict_user_variants.py` predicts the log2 ER of any variant.